sformic/Nikon_images_analyis/README.md

 0. I could not load images to github neither from brutus to scrap because too big so I copied one image (5 ab177941.nd2 i.e. antiOGT antibody, clone 5) on the Desktop in the boulard account of Imaris workstation. pw for boulard user is microboulard
 1. [Macro file](./scripts/Macro.ijm) which, for each .nd2 image:

-* opens the DAPi channel and the other channels separately
+* opens the DAPI channel and the other channels separately.
+Next steps are all done on DAPI channel
-* bluring, binarization, Distance Transform Watershed 3D --> label mask image 3D
+* bluring, binarization, Distance Transform Watershed 3D --> label mask image 3D of nuclei
 * "stack to images" for both intensity original stack and label mask image 3D
 * measure of mean, median etc for each plane using corresponding plane's label mask image

-3. [R script](./scripts/nuclei_param_change_across_planes.R) which I did in order to understand what should be the best parameter to use to choose the central nuclear plane.
+2. [R script](./scripts/nuclei_param_change_across_planes.R) which I did in order to understand what should be the best parameter to use to choose the central nuclear plane.
 Here I stopped because some plots made me noticing I have a problem: I will explain you better in the VC.
 So far I arrived here.
 After that I was thinking to take, for each label i.e. nucleus, only the "central" plane, then measure OGT/O-GlcNAc intensity there.
 This part should be more straightforward.

 ## My issues and doubts until this point:

 1. With Distance Transform Watershed I did not manage to find the parameters to separate attached nuclei.
 DIfferntly from what I found in the internet as examples for nuclei segmentation, in my case I have little nuclei distant to each other with some cases of doublets.
 I am afraid this is difficult for watershed but maybe I am wrong.
-2. Why is Intensity measurements command measuring the VOLUME if I gave it 2D images to compare??
+2. Why is the Intensity measurements command measuring the VOLUME if I gave it 2D images to compare??
-3. Ideally, The best in my opinion would be to measure the mean DAPI intensity in each plane but using the 3D nuclear segmentation as label mask.
+3. In my opinion, the ideal thing to do would be to measure the mean DAPI intensity in each plane but using the 3D nuclei as label mask.
 However, I did not find a practical way to do so.